m1chaelaT/HSTreeVisualizer/README.md

 ## Step Mode

-Step mode reconstructs the execution of the algorithm using event metadata stored in nodes and edges.
+Step mode shows how the tree was built using event data stored in nodes and edges.

 ### Event Types